Skip to content

 - A new layer of alluvium is deposited by river flood almost every year.

-- This makes them the most fertile soils of Ganges.
+- The Khadar is the most fertile soils of Indo-Gangetic plain.

 Reh or Kollar